Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ### K-Means Clustering

-Our first data model uses k-means clustering
+Our first data model uses k-means clustering, with the goal of uncovering significant clusters that might indicate the presence of a sea breeze.

 ### Logistic Regression